Trees: Pollinate April and May. Common allergy causing trees include oaks, elms, birches and maples.

 Grasses: The last week of May thru July is typically a time when people allergic to grasses experience the most severe allergy symptoms.
 More people are allergic to grass than anything other allergen.
 Highly allergenic grasses include Bluegrass, Timothy, Meadow Fescue, Johnson, Rye, Redtop, Orchard, and Bermuda.
 When the season finally ends with a hard freeze, these allergy symptoms generally go away.

 Weeds: The season starts in late July and goes until the hard freeze.
 In our region, ragweed allergies hit hard around August 15 each year.
 Other common allergy-causing weeds include kochia, Lamb’s quarters, Russian thistle, pigweed, dock, marsh elder and nettle.
 Learn more about fall allergies.

 Pets: Pets are a common cause of year-round allergy and asthma symptoms.
 Cats, dogs, hamsters, guinea pigs, rats, and most furry pets can cause allergies.
-It generally takes special cleaning and months to decrease the allergy level once the pet is out of the house to see an improvement.
+Once the pet is out of the house it generally takes special cleaning to decrease the allergy level and then it is only after several that we see an improvement in your symptoms.

 Dust Mites: Dust mites live in pillows, mattresses, carpets and furniture.
-Special encasements and frequent washing of bedding can help.
+A combination of low humidity, less carpeting, special bedding encasements, and frequent washing of bedding can help.

 Find yourself wondering if you should see an allergist for you allergy symptoms?
 Dr. Bubak, board certified allergist at Dakota Allergy and Asthma, will walk you through a simple allergy assessment review things like your symptoms, over-the-counter (OTC) medication options, how you respond to those options and even how you liked the OTC medications.